A Nature-Inspired Cottage

 Mismatched Floorboards

 The kitchen had an attached breakfast nook addition whose linoleum floor didn’t match the kitchen’s painted hardwood floors.
-So we ripped up the linoleum floor, cut plywood strips to match the width of the original kitchen floor planks and painted them both the same color for a cohesive look.
+So we ripped up the linoleum, cut plywood strips to match the width of the original kitchen floor planks and painted them both the same color for a cohesive look.
 Couldn’t even tell it was plywood!

 Racoons